Kaiwarefl4ke/TheLowAddons/README.md

 - Parry KeyBind

 command:
-/github - show github link
+/github - Get the github link to here in the chat